LyuLucas1207/NebulaFX/crates/audit/README.md

-# rustfs-audit
+# nebulafx-audit

-**Audit Target Management System for RustFS**
+**Audit Target Management System for NebulaFX**

-`rustfs-audit` is a comprehensive audit logging system designed for RustFS.
+`nebulafx-audit` is a comprehensive audit logging system designed for NebulaFX.
 It provides multi-target fan-out, hot reload capabilities, and rich observability features for distributed storage and event-driven systems.

 ## Features